 Secondly, Medjool dates have a soft buttery texture that blends well and creates a velvety and creamy texture in this vinaigrette.
 Finally, not only are Medjool dates delicious, they are really nutritious with 16 essential vitamins and minerals and dietary fiber.

-Side note, if you’re like me and you enjoy nibbling while you cook, Medjool dates are a great healthy snack while you work in the kitchen!
+Side note, if youโre like me and you enjoy nibbling while you cook, Medjool dates make a great snack while you work in the kitchen!

 As an avid gardener and supporter of sustainability, I love knowing that Natural Delights are also grown as sustainably as possible.
 The palm trimmings, fronds, and thorns generated by growing and harvesting their Medjools are turned into a mulch that helps fertilize their groves.
 They are also increasing the amount of organic growing acreage every year.